wrightway12/CV/README.md

 All other contact details available upon request.

 ## Career Summary
 Experienced front-end developer with a passion for creating unique and engaging experiences whilst paying special attention to best practice.
 With a passion for following the ever evolving web landscape, particularly with regards to emerging technologies, usability and design.
-Tony is currently looking for a front-end position on an exciting project.
+Currently looking for a front-end position on an exciting project.

 ## Career